-Like genuine leather, vinyl cracks as it ages and desiccates (dries out).
+Like leather, vinyl cracks as it ages and desiccates (dries out).
 Unlike leather, however, the cracks often create sharp edges that curl upward and stand above the surrounding surface.
 These must be carefully shaved away or melted with heat.
 Even the most skillful repairs often result in a slightly elevated mound.
-Repairs on high-stress areas (like the side of a driver seat, center console in a car) cannot be expected to perform better than the original material.
+Repairs on high-stress areas (like the side of a driver seat, center console in a car) cannot be expected to perform any better than the original vinyl.

 The graining kit is comprised of a compound and a catalyst.
 Mix these together and pour onto an undamaged horizontal surface and allow to cure (about 20-30 minutes).
 You’ll have a strong, floppy, heat resistant pad with a negative of the material’s grain for embossing the heat-cure putty as it cools.
 Buy only as much as you need, as the compound and catalyst spoil within a few months.
 Or commit to making a variety of grains, as they will last decades.

 Here’s how to repair cracking vinyl with a heat gun and grain pad.
 This method also works for leather, but take care with the heat gun.
 Leather can shrink and pucker if it is overheated.

 - Subpatch and glue any holes.

 - Holding a clean, new razor blade almost parallel to the surface, carefully shave away any sharp, curling edges that stand high above the surface.

 - Those too low-profile or risky to shave can be gently melted with the heat gun ~550°F at a distance of 2″-6″ for 5 to 15 seconds (we’ve even ‘nuked’ some heavier duty vinyls with 1000°F and a reducer nozzle, but be cautious).
 The vinyl will begin to get more glossy.

 - Remove the heat gun, and immediately apply the grain pad.
 Use a small board or block to apply even pressure and avoid dents in the upholstery.
 Hold for 10 to 15 seconds.

 - Clean the vinyl with denatured or rubbing alcohol.